Creedence Clearwater Revival Covers the Classics

 Creedence Clearwater Revival Covers the Classics is a compilation album by American rock band Creedence Clearwater Revival.
 Released in 2009, the album contains cover versions of songs as recorded by the band.

-Stephen Thomas Erlewine of Allmusic rated the album three stars out of five, with his review saying, "While it might be hard to discern who this is for[...]it's still a ripping good time, a perfect party record for any occasion."
+In a review for AllMusic, Stephen Thomas Erlewine wrote, "While it might be hard to discern who this is for[...]it's still a ripping good time, a perfect party record for any occasion."